 The Cincinnati Insurance Companies

 The cost of auto parts also went up, causing vehicle repair costs to increase.
 Generally, car parts are a stable commodity with just 3% in annual increases from 2017 to 2020.
-But last year, there was a 10% increase followed by a 12% increase for the first half of 2022 (Producer Price Index).
+But in 2021 there was an 8.5% increase followed by a 16.5% increase in 2022 according to the Producer Price Index.

 Homeowners have not escaped the inflation pressures either.
 Home construction materials pricing increased 35.4% and labor costs rose by 30% between January 2020 and June 2023.¹

 Through September of this year, insurers have paid over $50 billion in losses related to natural catastrophes.
 Through October 2023, there have been 24 weather events with industry payouts of over $1 billion each.
 To put this into perspective, between 1980 and 2022 the annual average number of events was 8.1.
 Between 2018-2022 the number was 18.1 events.²

 In addition to inflation and catastrophe losses, reinsurance pricing and retentions have increased dramatically due to a sustained period of unprofitability for the entire industry.
 The increased reinsurance costs have affected all insurers irrespective of geography and experience.

 We understand that conversations with policyholders about large rate increases are never easy.
 Our rate changes consider both inflationary trends as well as our historical performance, and we do not take lightly the impact this will have on your clients.
 We continue to work towards creating long-term and profitable growth for you, while maintaining financial stability and the high level of service you and your clients deserve.

 Original Content from The Cincinnati Insurance Company Personal Lines Newsletter - December 2023